Pre-Law

 Recommended Electives

-It is recommended that pre-law students consider taking one or more of the following courses.
+Pre-law students should consider taking one or more of the following courses.
 Not all courses listed are offered every semester or academic year; check availability during course registration.
 Some courses listed have course prerequisites; check college catalog.
 Pre-Law students seeking additional information regarding recommended electives should consult with the director of the Raichle Pre-Law Center.

 Information after the course title is provided to help students understand the reason each course is recommended as a potential elective.